XiaogangHe/NUS-CDE2503/syllabus.md

 | Studio Project[^2]       | 60%       | 5          |
 | Quizzes                  | 30%       | 2          |

-[^1]: Please be punctual to lecture session.
+[^1]: Please be punctual for lectures.
 Attendance is compulsory and will be taken.

 [^2]: Studio project will consist of 2 components: Individual (15%), Group (45).
 Attendance for studios are also compulsory.
 Refer to [Canvas](https://canvas.nus.edu.sg/courses/42112/pages/resources?module_item_id=97469) for the grading rubrics.